darokiya/BedrockIntegration/README.md

 2. Open your browser and visit `http://localhost:8080/v1/chat/list-models`
    - If the application is running successfully, you will see a json response that include information about tinyllama

+Note:

+To get the Bedrock integration working add application.properties in the resources folder with AWS credentials